getcarina/getcarina.com/_reference/2015-10-17-autoscaling-carina.md

 when you execute the `docker run` command.
 These flags explicitly reserve the specified resource on the Docker host.
-If the automated scaling action, which runs every ten minutes, detects that the total reserved CPUs or the memory exceeds 80 percent of total capacity, a new segment is provisioned.
+If the automated scaling action, which runs every ten minutes, detects that the total reserved CPUs or the memory exceeds 80 percent of total capacity, a new node is provisioned.

 For example, to reserve 1 GB of memory for your container, run the following command: